 - Original: this field shows the en-US string value.
-If there is a localization note, changes to its content when the "Switch" button is pressed. - Translated: here is where you can write or edit your translation. - Copy: pressing this button copies the original value to the Translated field.
+If there is a localization note. changes to its content when the "Switch" button is pressed. - Translated: here is where you can write or edit your translation.
+If there translation are suggestions. the light bulb button enabled. will be showing how many suggestions exist (more on this later).